NirantK/coronaIndia/relationship_extractor.md

     "patients": [
         {
             "patientId": "1",
-            "notes": "Indian Student Travelled from Italy, Family Member of P13 Friend with P12" }
+            "notes": "Indian Student Travelled from Italy, Family Member of P13 Friend of P12" }
     ]
 }